disha18704/cognitive-behavioural-therapy-agent/docs/README_MCP.md

 1. Restart Claude Desktop
 2. Look for the 🔌 icon in Claude Desktop (shows MCP servers)
-3. You should see "cerina-foundry" connected
+3. You should see "clarity-cbt" connected

 ## Usage

 ### In Claude Desktop Chat:

 ```
 You: "I'm struggling with social anxiety.
-Can you use Cerina Foundry to create a CBT exercise?"
+Can you use Clarity CBT to create a CBT exercise?"

 Claude: [Uses create_cbt_exercise tool]
         [Multi-agent collaboration happens]